Siroko/supernova/README.md

 MIT License

+This project uses:
-This project uses [gl-matrix](https://github.com/toji/gl-matrix) by Brandon Jones and Colin MacKenzie IV, which is also under the MIT License.
+- [gl-matrix](https://github.com/toji/gl-matrix) by Brandon Jones and Colin MacKenzie IV
+- [artery-font](https://github.com/sidit77/artery-font/) by sidit77 - A pure Rust parser for Artery Atlas font files (compiled to WebAssembly)

+All dependencies are under the MIT License.